 How Move Economy Connects with Boosters and Combos

-- A strong combo can grant the value of several extra moves.
+- A strong combo can generate the value of multiple moves.

 Common Mistakes That Destroy Move Economy

-- Clearing easy areas instead of critical points
+- Focusing on easy clears instead of critical targets

 Conclusion